Rankings by Cost, Opportunity, Resources and Risk

 California works for well-funded tech startups with VC backing, high-margin businesses (software, consulting), established corporations with revenue scale and businesses where talent access outweighs cost concerns.

-California challenges bootstrapped Main Street businesses, low-margin operations (restaurants, retail), service businesses without capital cushion and cost-sensitive entrepreneurs.
+California challenges bootstrapped Main Street businesses, low-margin operations (restaurants, retail), service businesses without capital cushions and cost-sensitive entrepreneurs.

 The Silver Lining

-California's risk pillar score (65.83) shows that businesses surviving the high costs often thrive.
-The survival rate is above average.
+California's risk pillar score (65.83) shows businesses surviving the high costs often thrive.
+The survival rate sits above average.
 California filters for quality, not quantity.
 But the barrier to entry remains prohibitively high for most entrepreneurs.

 Best Places to Start a Business by Industry

-Before launching in any state, entrepreneurs need small business insurance to protect against liability, property damage and other risks.
+Overall rankings provide a starting point, but industry-specific factors change which states perform best.
+Entrepreneurs should get business insurance before launching in any state to cover liability, property damage and other risks.
 Insurance costs vary by state and industry.

 computer icon